YangLabHKUST/MR-APSS/README.md

 # Reference
 Xianghong Hu, Jia Zhao, Zhixiang Lin, Yang Wang, Heng Peng, Hongyu Zhao, Xiang Wan, Can Yang.
-Mendelian Randomization for causal inference accounting for pleiotropy and sample structure using genome-wide summary statistics (to appear in PNAS). bioRxiv 2021.03.11.434915; doi: https://doi.org/10.1101/2021.03.11.434915.
+Mendelian Randomization for causal inference accounting for pleiotropy and sample structure using genome-wide summary statistics. bioRxiv 2021.03.11.434915; doi: https://doi.org/10.1101/2021.03.11.434915.
+To appear in Proceedings of the National Academy of Sciences (PNAS), 2022.
 # Contact information

 Please feel free to contact Xianghong Hu (maxhu@ust.hk) or Prof. Can Yang (macyang@ust.hk) if any questions.